 - Footpath dining areas associated with pubs or small bars require development consent under the Environmental Planning and Assessment Act 1979 in addition to a permit under Section 125 of the Roads Act 1993. - All applications for a dining/liquor licenced area permit will be referred to the NSW Police Liquor Licensing Sergeant.
-Local Police can make representations to the Office of Liquor Gaming & Racing as part of the consideration of the liquor license boundary extension application and; comment directly to the Council on the proposed local permit being issued. - Council will issue to applicants a letter outlining the local conditions of the permit; this letter may be used by businesses when applying to the Office of Liquor Gaming & Racing to extend their liquor licence boundary to include the designated area of footpath.
+Local Police can make representations to Liquor & Gaming NSW as part of the consideration of the liquor license boundary extension application and; comment directly to the Council on the proposed local permit being issued. - Council will issue to applicants a letter outlining the local conditions of the permit; this letter may be used by businesses when applying to Liquor & Gaming NSW to extend their liquor licence boundary to include the designated area of footpath.